 Referral partners can make your job as a BDM a whole lot easier, but where do you find them?
 Business development expert Tara Bradbury tackles the tricky subject of asking for referrals from local businesses.

 The most common question I get asked is, “What is the fastest way to grow the rent roll?”
 To be honest, if I could wave a magic wand, I would.
 Trust me, becoming a successful BDM is not an overnight experience.

 To achieve consistent and healthy growth in your property management department you need to build foundations and a pipeline of opportunity.
+A tribe, if you will.
 There are two key points in achieving this:

 - Communicate and connect with people every day.
 Share who you are, what you do and what your agency offers.

 - Be prepared to step out of your comfort zone and become a follow-up machine.